JuliaLang/julia/doc/devdocs/ast.rst

 ``leave`` - pop exception handlers. args[1] is the number of handlers to pop.

-``boundscheck`` - controls turning bounds checks on or off. a stack is maintained; if the first argument of this expression is true or false, it is pushed onto the stack. if the first argument is ``:pop``, the stack is popped. (``true`` means bounds checks are enabled).
+``boundscheck`` - controls turning bounds checks on or off.
+A stack is maintained; if the first argument of this expression is true or false (``true`` means bounds checks are enabled), it is pushed onto the stack.
+If the first argument is ``:pop``, the stack is popped.

-``copyast`` - part of the implementation of quasi-quote. the argument is a surface syntax AST that is simply copied recursively and returned at run time.
+``copyast`` - part of the implementation of quasi-quote.
+The argument is a surface syntax AST that is simply copied recursively and returned at run time.

-``meta`` - metadata. currently used for inlining hints, represented by the symbols ``:inline`` and ``:noinline``.
+``meta`` - metadata.
+Currently used for inlining hints, represented by the symbols ``:inline`` and ``:noinline``.